jaslatendresse/msr-challenge-2021/README.md

 - How long before the bug is found?
 - Why are those bugs being introduced?
 - Is the code affected by the bug covered by any test case?
-- Could CI capture those bugs?
+- **Could CI capture those bugs?**
-- How many of the bugs were captured by CI?
+- **How many of the bugs were captured by CI?**
 - What is the reason for introducing those bugs?
 (Refactoring, another bug fix, fixing a failing test, fixing CI failure...)
-- If the bug was caught by CI, was it fixed?
+- **If the bug was caught by CI, was it fixed (immediately, ignored, etc...)?**
 - How many commits are there between the bug fix and when it was first introduced?
+- **If some bugs are not linked to failing test cases, how were they detected?**

+To answer some of those questions, we need more data.
+For example, CI data.
+Then, this data will need to be restricted to a certain CI tool (Travis, for example).
+Make a comparison between projects using CI and projects not using CI --> efficiency of the bug detection/fix (in terms of effort)

 ## Example
 Here is an example of a query that can be run on the dataset

-`SELECT * FROM commits WHERE bugType = 'CHANGE_OPERATOR`
+`SELECT * FROM commits WHERE bugType = 'CHANGE_OPERATOR'

 The output seen from sqlite studio (for better formatting) (also this is not the full output, this is just for example purposes)
 ```